SMS-COSMO/the1068fm/README.md

   <a href="https://stats.uptimerobot.com/AGNLNIrGM6"><img src="https://img.shields.io/uptimerobot/ratio/7/m795876635-3a8b812dbc51e838cfb3229a" alt="Uptime"></a>
 </p>

-## 🚧 the1068fm is in Beta 🚧

-It is already quite usable, but some bugs still may appear.
-We appreciate your feedback and contributions.
-Check out the [Open Issues](https://github.com/sms-cosmo/the1068fm/issues) and jump in the action.

 ## Features
 - ✨ Effortlessly gather song requests from audience with our user-friendly interface.
 - 🕓 Real-time updates, stay up-to-date with the latest requests and changes in the playlist.